Android Team Awareness Kit: ATAK-CIV

 On September 1, 2020 - the TAK Product Center released ATAK-CIV (Android Team Awareness Kit - Civil Use) - Version 4.1.1.0 on Google Play Store.

 Other versions

-In addition to the Android version, there is also a Microsoft Windows version (WinTAK), an Apple iOS version under development (iTAK).
+In addition to the Android version, there is also a Microsoft Windows version (WinTAK), and an Apple iOS version (iTAK).
 WinTAK is an application developed for the Microsoft Windows Operating System which uses maps to allow for precise targeting, intelligence on surrounding land formations, navigation, and generalized situational awareness.
 It was developed in conjunction with ATAK to provide similar functionality on a Windows platform.

 Commercial licensing

 In January 2015, AFRL began licensing ATAK through TechLink to U.S. companies, for commercial use to support state/local government uses as well as civilian uses.
 As of January 2020, one hundred companies have licensed ATAK for commercial uses.
 Corona Fire Department is one example of a local public safety agency using ATAK.
 Corona uses PAR Government's Team Connect platform to leverage ATAK.
 In civilian use, ATAK is often referred to as Android Team Awareness Kit.